risor-io/risor/vscode/README.md

 ## Questions, Issues, and Feature Requests

-- Ask questions in the [Tamarin GitHub discussions](https://github.com/cloudcmds/tamarin/discussions).
+- Ask questions in the [Risor GitHub discussions](https://github.com/risor-io/risor/discussions).
-- Open issues [in GitHub](https://github.com/cloudcmds/tamarin/issues) or leave a 👍 reaction if one already exists for your request.
+- Open issues [in GitHub](https://github.com/risor-io/risor/issues) or leave a 👍 reaction if one already exists for your request.

 ## Contributions